commonpike/fairpost/README.md

 To smoothly maintain your feed, you can run fairpost every day.
-Fairpost will prepare and schedule new content to be posted on all your platforms on a regular basis, while you can just focus on creating new content.
+Fairpost will prepare and schedule new content to be published on all your platforms on a regular basis, while you can just focus on creating new content.